risk-first/website/docs/thinking/De-Risking.md

 - **Regulations**: firms such as banks or drug companies operate under heavy regulation, designed to control and limit both the amount of risk they take on and that expose their customers to.

 - **Training** people on risky tasks doesn't stop them performing the task, but might prevent them taking too many unnecessary risks.

+- **Seatbelts**: could be considered a preventive control to stop people flying through the windscreen when they crash their car.

 ### Specific Tactics